Dr. Lorna Peters

 Professor Lorna Peters

 Dr. Peters’ recording of C.P.E.
-Bach’s Chamber Sonatas with Music’s Re-creation was recently hailed by Gramophone magazine as “highly polished and enjoyable performances…warmly recommended.”
+Bach’s Chamber Sonatas with Music’s Re-creation was recently hailed by Gramophone magazine as “highly polished and enjoyable performances…strongly recommended.”
 Other recordings include Telemann Concertos, Lawes Fantasies, the Fantasies of Locke and Jenkins (Centaur), and Alec Wilder’s Suite for Harpsichord and Flute (Cantilena).
 Her ensemble credits include Music’s Re-creation, Camerata Academica, the New World Trio, Les Nations Salzburg, Monadnok Music and Duo Continuum.